Cruciate disease in dogs and cats

 How is cruciate disease diagnosed?

 The vet will perform a thorough physical examination and will perform a complete review of the animal’s history.
-Additional diagnostic tests may be undertaken in order to reveal the source of the CCL injury, including:
+Additional diagnostic tests may be undertaken to identify the source and extent of the CCL injury, including:

 Cranial drawer test